 If you put a search into an online search engine regarding taking your mobility scooter on an aeroplane, you are likely to find that there is an abundance of conflicting information.
 So much so that it is often hard to know where to begin.

-In our earlier article, Lightweight Mobility Scooter: Why Invest in One, we said that one of the main benefits of a lightweight scooter is that you can (in most cases) take them on an aeroplane.
-It's very important to note that all airlines may have different criteria and processes that must be followed.
+One of the main benefits of a lightweight scooter is that you can (in most cases) take them on an aeroplane.
+However, it is important to note that airlines may have different criteria and processes that must be followed.

-Lightweight models that I can take on an aeroplane
+Lightweight Mobility Scooters that I can take on an Aeroplane

 The SupaScoota Range

 The best news about these lightweight scooters is that they can all be taken on an aeroplane.
-On the SupaScoota, the seat and battery can be removed; once this is done the handle bars can be folded into the wheelbase which makes it easier for travel.
+On the SupaScoota, the seat and battery can be removed; once this is done the handlebars can be folded into the wheelbase which makes it easier to travel.

-The SupaScoota range can reach speeds of 4mph and is the only scooter which can be powered by an SLA or Lithium Ion battery.
-This is a major benefit because some airlines won't allow Lithium Ion batteries; if this happens then you'll be able to switch to an SLA.
+The SupaScoota range can reach speeds of 4mph and is the only scooter that can be powered by an SLA or Lithium-Ion battery.
+This is a major benefit because some airlines have strict rules on which batteries are allowed to be taken on board.